Access to the labour market

 Asylkoordination Österreich Visit Website

-The Aliens Employment Act (AuslBG) states that an employer can obtain an employment permit for an asylum seeker 3 months after the asylum application is admitted to the regular procedure, provided that no final decision in the asylum procedure has been taken prior to that date.[1]
+The Aliens Employment Act (AuslBG) states that an employer can obtain an employment permit for an asylum applicant 3 months after the asylum application is admitted to the regular procedure, provided that no final decision in the asylum procedure has been taken prior to that date.[1]

 The possibility of obtaining access to the labour market is restricted by a labour market test (Ersatzkraftverfahren), which requires proof that the respective vacancy cannot be filled by an Austrian citizen, a citizen of the EU or a legally residing third-country national with access to the labour market (long-time resident status holder, family member etc.).[2]

-Moreover, asylum seekers are not registered at the Public Employment Service as unemployed persons.
-Therefore they are not entitled to vocational trainings provided or financed by the Public Employment Service.
+Moreover, asylum applicants are not registered at the Public Employment Service as unemployed persons.
+Therefore, they are not entitled to vocational trainings provided or financed by the Public Employment Service.
 As they are not registered as persons searching for work at the Public Employment Service, access to the labour market largely depends on their own initiative and pro-activity in job hunting.
 Their lack of resources can also be an additional obstacle in securing in job; e.g. when it comes to travel costs for job interviews.

-Asylum seekers can carry out non-profit activities and receive an acknowledgment of their contributions.
-The amount of this remuneration was debated throughout 2018 and 2019.
-The Ministry of Interior lowered the maximum remuneration to €1,50 by way of decree.
-This decree was revoked by the interim government in May 2019, thus re-instating the former regulation which foresees that asylum seekers are allowed to earn up to €110 per month.[8]
+Asylum applicants can carry out non-profit activities and receive an acknowledgment of their contributions.
+Asylum applicants are allowed to earn up to € 110 per month.[8]
 These non-profit jobs include administrative and/or office assistance, translation services, support for parks and sports facilities, playgrounds, elderly care, assistance in nursery schools, school attendance services, assistance in animal shelters, or support for minor resettlements in the municipality.[9]
-Since April 2018, the Minister of Interior has the power to regulate which NGOs will be able to enlist asylum seekers on a voluntary basis for charitable activities and to set the maximum amount for such work.[10]
-The minimum fee is regulated for each sector e.g. €11.75 an hour for gardening.
-The monthly income for this kind of employment is limited to €600.
-In Vienna allowance is € 200,- per person and in Tyrol € 240,- per person.
+Since April 2018, the Minister of Interior has the power to regulate which NGOs will be able to enlist asylum applicants on a voluntary basis for charitable activities and to set the maximum amount for such work.[10]

 On 25 January 2017, the Ministry of Social Affairs submitted a decree to the Labour Market Service (AMS).
 The Decree clarifies that:[14]